The VVTG platform is a University Paris Cité platform, located in the Faculty of Health on the Necker site.

 Tél : 01 40 61 54 54 ou 40 61 54 57

-The VVTG platform includes L1, L2 and L3 dedicated to its activities.
-A room L2 is reserved for the production of class 2 viral GMOs with type A inserts, the culture of primary human cells and cell lines.
-This L2 is fully equipped for these activities.
+An L2 room is reserved for the production of group 2 class 2 viral GMOs with type A inserts, and for the culture of primary human cells and cell lines by platform staff.
+This L2 is fully equipped for the activities carried out there.

 L2 of VVTG plateform

 The "L3 SFR Necker" is a confined BCL3 room that complies with standards, set up and managed by the VVTG platform within the SFR Necker.

 It represents a new technical platform open to the work of academic research teams involving class 3 microorganisms and their GMOs.

 This 83 m2 L3, including 52 m2 of work rooms, will open at the end of 2023.

 IMPORTANT: contact the L3 manager as soon as possible to anticipate any planned activity involving class 3 microorganisms, as well as any production of class 3 viral gene transfer GMOs by platform staff.

 NB: for recombinant viruses produced in L3, downgrading of use to L2 is authorised.

 Any activity will require users to have an up-to-date class 3 GMO authorisation for their project in L3

 EXPERTISE AND SERVICES FOR THE PRODUCTION OF GENE TRANSFER VIRUSES